box/developer.box.com/guides/box-ai/ask-questions.md

 <Message type="notice">

-Box AI Platform APIは、現在ベータ版のため、利用可能な機能が変更される可能性があります。Box AI Platform APIは、Enterprise Plusをご利用のすべてのお客様が利用できます。
+Box AI API is currently a beta feature offered subject to Box’s Main Beta Agreement, and the available capabilities may change.
+Box AI API is available to all Enterprise Plus customers.

 </Message>